kopja3/portfolio/README.md

 [PhD publications](PhDPublications.md)
+Peer-Reviewed Publications Written During My Doctoral Research
 - Binarization method for text printed on variably curved surfaces of pharmaceutical packages.
+Published at the Electronic Imaging Conference 2021.
-- Deep Learning Machine Vision, high-precision recognition of pharmaceutical packaging markings.
+- Deep Learning Machine Vision, high-precision recognition of pharmaceutical packaging markings (Peer Review in Progress).
+Published at the 2023 F1000 Forum.
-- Post-processing of deep learning methods.
+- Post-processing of deep learning methods (Not Yet Published).

 [MachineVisionR&D](MachineVisionR&D.md)
 - Research and development tasks on computer vision-based identification of medication packages located partially or completely stacked on top of each other in the Fixu pharmacy dispensing machine.